peter/jsonapitest/README.md

 jsonapitest test/integration/*.json
 ```

-The order in which test files are given to the test runner determines the order in which tests execute.
+The order in which test files are given to the test runner determines the execution order of tests.
 Since test suites
-are supposed to be independent of eachother the order shouldn't typically affect the outcome.
+are supposed to be independent of eachother this typically won't affect the outcome.
 The order comes into play
 if you have files with overlapping config or data properties.
 In this case later files will take precedence over earlier ones through a deep merge of the config and data properties.
-An example of how this may be used is
+An example of how this may be used is when you would like to override the
-if you sometimes would like to run your tests with different configuration or data.
+default configuration or data.
 Suppose you usually run your tests against a local
-test or development server but sometimes would like to run them against a remote staging server instead.
+test or development server but at times would like to run them against a remote staging server.
 You could then have
 a configuration file at test/integration/env/staging.json:

 ```json